crgimenes/compterm/README.md

 # License

-This project is licensed under [include license type here], see the LICENSE file for details.
+This project is licensed under MIT, see the [LICENSE](LICENSE) file for details.